dentarg/auth0-blog/_posts/2017-03-06-how-to-migrate-your-existing-stormpath-users-to-auth0.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/auth0">@auth0</a> should open user migration to everyone from <a href="https://twitter.com/goStormpath">@goStormpath</a> and gain all those clients that can&#39;t move to okta. <a href="https://twitter.com/hashtag/wearesorry?src=hash">#wearesorry</a></p>&mdash; Tom Compagno (@TomCompagno) <a href="https://twitter.com/TomCompagno/status/838825630078660608">March 6, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **You ask, we deliver :)!**.
-We're offering database migration feature for free for all Stormpath customers 💥!
+We're offering the database migration feature for free for all Stormpath customers 💥!

 ## Custom Database Migration Made Easy with Auth0

 The most important thing you are probably concerned with right now is how to migrate your existing users with minimal impact to your applications.
 At Auth0 we hope to greatly reduce your stress and anxiety with our painless user import functionality.

-The way this feature works is by setting up a database connection and connecting it to your Stormpath account.
+The way this feature works is by setting up a [custom database connection](https://auth0.com/docs/connections/database/mysql) and connecting it to your Stormpath account.
 When your users login the first time, they will enter their existing Stormpath credentials and, if authenticated successfully, we will automatically migrate that user account from Stormpath into Auth0.
 Your users will not have to change their password or jump through any additional hoops and you can decide what data to port over from Stormpath.
 Next time the user logs in, Auth0 will detect that they have been migrated and authenticate them with their Auth0 account.

 ![Auth0 User Migration](https://cdn.auth0.com/docs/media/articles/connections/database/migrating-diagram.png)